 Consumers and providers in any market have competing interests.
 Consumers are best served by full disclosure.
 Providers are best served by a positive image.

 ECF’s role is to cut through the blizzard of available information and provide consumers with facts and opinions focused on the consumer’s priorities and concerns.
-We are like Consumer Reports but focused exclusively on education policy, practice, and outcomes but from the consumer's standpoint.
+We report on education policy, practice, and outcomes but from the consumer's standpoint.

 ECF takes a cautious view of innovation and advises the use of only those policies and practices for which there is credible empirical support and field testing—the same general approach taken by the federal What Works Clearinghouse.